Interference effects in resonant di-Higgs production at the LHC in the Higgs singlet extension: Modelling interference effects using reweighting

 We remind the reader that our method for simulating \SH at NLO generates undecayed $gg\rightarrow\PS$ events using \POWHEG and then performs the $\PS\rightarrow\Ph\Ph$ decays using \PYTHIA (as described in Section~\ref{sec:simulation}).
 For this reason, the cross-section determined from \POWHEG does not include the $\PS\rightarrow\Ph\Ph$ branching ratio.
 To obtain the correct \SH cross-section we thus multiply the undecayed $gg\rightarrow\PS$ cross-section by the branching ratio which is determined using the above settings for the couplings, that leads to $\Gamma(H\,\rightarrow\,h\,h)\,=\,0.061\,\GeV$ using \MADGRAPH at LO, and then dividing by the respective width of 5 \GeV, leading to a BR of 0.012\footnote{For the $\sim$NLO \SH contribution, prior to reweighting we first use the branching ratio that would be obtained for a 12 \GeV width.
 The rate in Table~\ref{tab:kfactors} is then obtained using reweighting as described in the text.}.

 As expected, Figures~\ref{fig:nlo_vs_lo_box}--\ref{fig:nlo_vs_lo_box_Sh} show a significant difference between the LO and NLO yields due to the differences in the cross-sections.
 However, after application of the K-factors the yields agree (by construction) and we observe a good agreement in the shapes of the distributions compared to the NLO, indicating that LO samples are adequate for describing the \mhh spectrum.
-The shapes of the NLO-approx distributions also agree well with the NLO distributions, and in this case the yields/cross-section before application of the K-factors are also noticeable quite similar to the NLO results.
+The shapes of the NLO-approx distributions also agree well with the NLO distributions, and in this case the yields/cross-section before application of the K-factors are also noticeably quite similar to the NLO results.
+We note that the agreement of the NLO-approx results with the NLO are slightly better for the $\Box$ contribution compared to the \Sh contribution.
+This is because we are reweighting a SM di-Higgs sample where the $\Box$ diagram contributes more strongly to the total ME than the \Sh and hence the weights used to obtain the $\Box$ contribution will tend to be closer to unity and thus less sensitive to the approximations of the method.

 Figures~\ref{fig:nlo_vs_lo_box_SP} and \ref{fig:nlo_vs_lo_SP_Sh} show the LO and NLO-approx distributions for the \SHBox and \SHSh terms, respectively.
 While no comparisons to the full NLO results are possible in this case, the agreement between the shapes and the yields (after K-factor scaling) of the LO and NLO-approx distributions gives further confidence in the description of the \mhh spectrum by the LO MC samples after reweighting.

 While the LO MC gives a good description of the \mhh spectrum, it is well know that the modelling of variables that are sensitive to the additional radiation are more problematic, as this is approximated by the parton shower.
 In Figure~\ref{fig:nlo_vs_lo_pT} we show an example of such a variable, the di-Higgs \pT, $\pT^{\Ph\Ph}$.
 The LO samples clearly tend to predict a softer \pT distribution compared to the NLO.
 In contrast, the agreement of the NLO-approx method is almost exact.